Phototherapy for Jaundice

 At-Home Blue Light Therapy for Jaundice: What You Need to Know

 At-home blue light therapy for jaundice is a convenient and effective option for treating newborns with mild to moderate jaundice.
 It involves exposing the baby’s skin to blue light, which helps break down bilirubin, the pigment that causes jaundice.
-This therapy can be done in the comfort of your own home with a portable light device specifically designed for this purpose.
-However, it is important to consult with a healthcare provider before starting any treatment at home to ensure the proper dosage and duration of therapy.
+You can do this therapy at home using a portable, specially designed-light device.

 Leave a Reply